 All in all, it’s one of the most spectacular places you can visit in West Java!

 There are bamboo ‘skywalk’ viewpoints on each side of the crater where you can get elevated views of the lake, but you have to pay an extra 10k Rupiah to enter these.

-The extra viewpoints are not really special (IMO) and the crater rim may be covered in clouds unless you shoot at sunrise, which requires a very early start.
+The extra viewpoints are not really special (in my opinion) and the crater rim may be covered in clouds unless you shoot at sunrise, which requires a very early start.

 Generally the best views of the lake are up close.

 Kawah Putih is stable and safe.
 Even though it’s a volcanic lake, there hasn’t been any significant activity since the 17th century.

 They do recommend only staying at the lake for 15-30 minutes because of sulfur fumes, and that’s probably a good rule to follow.